karthikkrishna611/UIClassNovember09-2017/README.md

 # UIClassNovember09-2017
-To demonstrate on how to use git
+To demonstration tutorial on how to use git

 to download this for the first time